 Treasury invested over $4.0 billion in 332 institutions through the SBLF program.
 These amounts include investments of $3.9 billion in 281 community banks and $104 million in 51 CDLFs.
 Collectively, these institutions operate in over 3,000 locations across 47 states and the District of Columbia.

 Benefits to the Nation's Economy

-- As of Q1 2020, the total cumulative net impact on qualified small business lending over baseline reported by current and former SBLF participants is $19.1 billion.
+- As of Q2 2020, the total cumulative net impact on qualified small business lending (or QSBL) over baseline reported by current and former SBLF participants is $19.1 billion.
 As established in the Small Business Jobs Act of 2010, the baseline is the average of the amounts reported for each of the calendar quarters ended June 30, 2010.

-- As of Q2 2020, the total cumulative net increase in qualified small business lending over baseline reported by current SBLF participants is $0.03 billion, which represents a decrease in lending of approximately $15 million quarter over quarter.
+- As of Q2 2020, the total cumulative net increase in qualified small business lending over baseline reported by current SBLF participants is $0.3 billion, which represents an increase in lending of approximately $72 million quarter over quarter.

 - As of September 1, 2020, 321 institutions with aggregate investments of $3.93 billion have fully redeemed their SBLF Treasury investment and exited the program, and 4 institutions have partially redeemed $13.5 million (or 62 percent of their SBLF securities) while continuing to participate in the program.